CSRG-Group/dcs-notes.github.io/_CS139/Theory6.md

 echo 'Hi '.htmlspecialchars($name,ENT_COMPAT,'UTF-8')
 ```

-recommendation is to store the data in as raw form as possible and only convert when it is time to output it.
+The recommendation is to store the data in as raw form as possible and only convert when it is time to output it.

 ## Persistent-XSS
 When data is stored to a database then redisplayed later for a user, e.g a comment.